cicl-stanford/teleology_generics/README.md

 <br clear="left" />
 <br clear="right" />

 Generic statements, such as ``Bees are striped'' are thought to be a central vehicle by which essentialist beliefs are transmitted.
-But work on generics and essentialism almost never focuses on the type of properties that are mentioned in generic statements.
-We test the hypothesis that teleological properties, what something is for, affect essentialist categorization more strongly than behavioral, biological, or social properties.
-In Experiment 1, participants categorized properties as being either behavioral, biological, social, or teleological.
-In Experiment 2, we used the top four properties from each group to describe a generic noun or a specific individual.
+But work on generics and essentialism almost never focuses on the type of properties mentioned in generic statements.
+We test the hypothesis that teleological properties, what something is for, affect categorization judgments more strongly than behavioral, biological, or social properties.
+In Experiment~1, participants categorized properties as being either behavioral, biological, social, or teleological.
+In Experiment~2, we used the top four properties from each group to describe a generic noun or a specific individual.
 Participants then categorized creatures that had one of their properties transformed.
-We found that teleological properties carried more weight in categorization.
-In Experiment 3, we also found that teleological properties mattered more in an induction task.
-Taken together, our findings suggest that teleological properties play a privileged role in essentialist categorization.
+We found that changes to teleological properties had the strongest impact on categorization judgments.
+In Experiment~3, we also found that teleological properties mattered more in an induction task.
+We suggest teleological properties play this privileged role in categorization because they are treated as essential properties.